briannebyer/UniversityChecklist/Documentation.docc/Documentation.md

 # ``Checklist``

-To be completed for Milestone 2...
+To be completed for Assignment 1?
 <!--@START_MENU_TOKEN@-->Summary<!--@END_MENU_TOKEN@-->

 ## Overview